 Platform tab page

-Via the Accessible objects tab page, the developer can see via which routes a specific object, task or report can be accessed in the system.
+Via the Reachable objects tab page, the developer can see via which routes a specific object, task or report can be accessed in the system.
 This can also support the developer when checking authorization, for instance, whether a table is accessible that should not be accessible.

 Accessible objects tab page

-By clicking on the Investigate accessible objects task, the pop-up below opens.
+By clicking on the Investigate reachable objects task, the pop-up below opens.
 It can be indicated here for which platform the shortest path has to be determined to a table, report, task or variant.

 Task to determine the shortest path to an object

 The result then shows via which steps the object can be accessed.

 By clicking on the table, information about this table appears on the right.
 This information can be modified.
 An additional function that becomes available when this table is selected is the Expand task.
 By clicking on it, the following tasks, details, look-ups and reports of the selected table are displayed.